Wednesday, 19 October 2011

 “You’re the expert, you tell me.”

 The professor nodded.
 He pulled out a brush and used it to gently rid the tablet of earth that had filled the grooves in its inscriptions.
-For an artifact this old, it was incredibly intact.
+For an artefact this old, it was incredibly intact.
 The image of a naked female form squatting at the edge of a cliff, watching a strange-looking bundle fall, and the angry waves of the sea beneath lashing at the base of the cliff became more prominent.

 The professor pulled a dusty diary from his pocket and made a note.
 Then he pushed it back in.